GemeenteNijmegen/os-remote-sensing/README.md

 # Remote Sensing: Green private urban spaces

 This repository contains the code for detecting vegetation in private gardens within dutch neighbourhoods.
-Vegetation detection is based on aerial photos and the NDVI metric.
+Vegetation detection is based on Color-infrared (CIR) aerial photography and the NDVI vegetation metric.

 The objective of this repository is to provide a base for developing custom made remote sensing applications for vegetation detection in the urban environment.
 This s0-called Minimal Viable Product is an 100-day experiment of the Experise group Data Science Dutch Municipalities and acts as a showcase.